-The ‘7in10 Children’s Mental Health Appeal’ is aiming to raise £3m to ensure that the building itself is designed to the highest standards, creating the best possible child friendly environment for our young patients.
+The ‘7in10 Children’s Mental Health Appeal’ is very close to having raised the £3m required to ensure that the building itself is designed to the highest standards, creating the best possible child friendly environment for our young patients.

 Alder Hey’s new mental health facilities have been designed with the help of past and present service users who have had their say on how services should be delivered and what the new building should look like.
 The Group will also be involved in naming the building once it’s completed.

 Fiona Ashcroft, Chief Executive of Alder Hey Children’s Charity said: “We believe that no child or young person should ever go without help and the ‘7 in 10 Children’s Mental Health Appeal’ will greatly enhance the delivery of mental healthcare and the number of children and young people diagnosed and treated by the service.
 The money raised will help us create treatment facilities that our most vulnerable patients need and deserve.”